nushell/nushell.github.io/book/line_editor.md

 ### Editing mode

 Reedline allows you to edit text using two modes: vi and emacs.
+If not specified, the default edit mode is emacs mode.
 In order to select your favorite you need to modify your config file and write down your preferred mode.

 For example:
 ```bash